Skip to main content

 Note that the number of shadow cascades has an effect on performance, as each shadow casting mesh might need to be rendered into more than a single shadow map.

-Number of cascades represents the number of view frustum subdivisions, and can be 1, 2, 3 or 4.
+The number of cascades (light.numCascades) represents the number of view frustum subdivisions, and can be 1, 2, 3 or 4.
 The default value of 1 represents a single shadow map.

 A screenshot showing a single shadow cascade.